 Figures produced by the Bureau of Statistics, suggest there are approximately 100,000 homeless people in Australia.
 Because of the current economic downturn, unemployment is on the rise and we are likely to see a dramatic increase, in the number of people sleeping in cars and living on the street.

-The founders and Committee members of Clothes Line Incorporated are Stephen Cowie, (Chairman and Public Officer) Ralph Feller, (Administration Co-ordinator) Neil Gall, (Warehouse Manager) Brian Wilkinson, (Logistics Manager) and Grace Condon, (Secretary).
+The founders and Committee members of Clothes Line Incorporated are Stephen Cowie, (Co-founder, Chairman and Public Officer) Ralph Feller, (Co-founder) Neil Gall, (Warehouse Manager) Brian Wilkinson, (Logistics Manager) and Grace Condon, (Secretary).

 Stephen has been JP for 14 years.
 He recently retired having previously been employed as a Conference Convener for the Dept. of Juvenile Justice.
 Stephen has been involved in volunteer community work for approx 30 years.
 He is a former member of the State Emergency Service and was a rescue team leader in the aftermath of the 1989 Newcastle Earthquake.
 For seven years prior to commencing Clothes Line, Stephen was a volunteer driver for a charity food van servicing the homeless in Sydney.